 for your Pleasure Craft Operators Card

-NOTE: Due to decreasing demand for public courses we have offered limited courses in Winnipeg this spring.
+NOTE: Due to decreasing demand for public courses we have offered limited courses in Winnipeg this year.
 No further courses are scheduled at this time.

 We regretfully advise that online courses may be your only option unless one of the two options below will work for you .